digitalie/one-loader/README.md

 ## Features

-* CSS and JavaScript code co-located in a single `.one` file
+* CSS and JavaScript code co-located in a single `.one` file (extension is configurable)
 * Configurable loaders for JavaScript and CSS
 * Support for scoped styles through CSS Modules (using `css-loader`)